Apple Watch Bands FAQ: Everything you need to know!

 SO SKEPTICAL.
 In all seriousness, though, they're a fun way to spruce up your watch-wearing experience, and a weird (but fun) collection item.
 Apple tends to release new collections every Fall and Spring, coinciding with the fashion industry's own collection releases, and new bands tend to adopt similar color schemes from the industry's lineup.

 Tell me about the Nike Sport bands!
-It's true I can get them without buying a Sport watch now?
+Is it true I can get them without buying a Sport watch now?

 Yup!
 The Nike Sport bands are now available for any Apple Watch-wearer if you have $49 and a hankering for them.
-You can get them in Anthracite/Black, Pure Platinum/White, or Volt/Black, for either the 38mm or 42mm sizes.
+You can get them for either the 38mm or 42mm sizes.
+Apple recently added a lot of new colors to the lineup.

 Interesting to note: If you're buying a new Nike Sport Watch and band combo, you can now only get the Anthracite/Black or Pure Platinum/White band options paired with the watch — the Volt/Black option (AKA the neon green look) is now only available for standalone purchase.